Our Project: CONSERVING AND PROTECTING WATER FOR A CLIMATE RESILIENT FUTURE

 1) To Conserve, Restore and Protect Watershed Resilience in the Cowichan & Koksilah Watersheds;

 2) To Raise Community Water Conservation Awareness & Increase Our Water Conservation Literacy & Action; and

 3) To Engage and Empower Indigenous and Settler Youth as Watershed and Climate Stewards and Leaders.

-Our project team at the Cowichan Estuary Nature Centre is committed to increasing community engagement and cohesion through a range of local restoration and conservation projects that protect local drinking water and our watersheds and buffer against climate impacts. while offer opportunities to revive our connection with the landscape and dig into new possibilities.
+Our project team at the Cowichan Estuary Nature Centre is committed to increasing community engagement and cohesion through a range of local restoration and conservation projects that protect local fish habitat, drinking water and our watersheds and buffer against climate impacts. while offering opportunities to revive our connection with the landscape and dig into new possibilities.